jkaur007/mtm6302-capstone-your-github-jasminekaur/README.md

 It highlights your ability to create a responsive, interactive app that offers real-time user feedback, customizable difficulty levels, and persistent data storage—all without page reloads.
 This demonstrates our ability to build dynamic, user-friendly applications.

+Steps Taken to Create the Prototype
+Initial Concept and Design:

+Defined the purpose of the quiz app, focusing on an interactive quiz experience where users can answer multiple-choice questions and view their results.
+Designed wireframes for the user interface, ensuring ease of navigation and an intuitive flow.
+Development Setup:

+Set up the project environment using [mention frameworks like React, Vue.js, or any specific JavaScript library if used].
+Initialized a Git repository for version control and collaborative development.
+Quiz Functionality Implementation:

+Developed a system to store and display multiple-choice questions dynamically.
+Implemented logic to handle user answers, calculate scores, and display results after quiz completion.
+Incorporated features like question randomization, time limits for answering, and feedback messages after each question.
+Styling and User Interface:

+Applied CSS or used frameworks like Bootstrap to style the app and make it responsive across devices.
+Focused on ensuring a clean and engaging design with visual feedback for correct and incorrect answers.
+Testing and Debugging:

+Tested the app extensively for bugs, especially with user input handling and question transitions.
+Performed cross-browser testing to ensure compatibility with Chrome, Firefox, Safari, etc.
+Final Adjustments:

+Optimized the performance for smoother interactions.
+Ensured accessibility, such as proper contrast and font readability, for all users.
+Resources Used
+Development Tools:

+Code Editor: visual studio code
+Version Control: Git, GitHub
+Libraries/Frameworks:

+[React.js, Vue.js, Angular (if used for dynamic rendering)] [Bootstrap, Tailwind CSS, or custom CSS for styling] [Any other libraries or frameworks used for quiz features, e.g., moment.js for timers] Learning Resources:

+[List any tutorials or online courses, e.g., freeCodeCamp, MDN Web Docs, YouTube tutorials] [Stack Overflow or GitHub issues for debugging] Graphics/Assets:

+[Icons, buttons, images
+Complex User Interactions:

+Handling dynamic content (e.g., changing questions based on user responses) and ensuring smooth transitions between questions without glitches.
+Timer Functionality:

+Implementing a timer for each question and ensuring it correctly limits the time allowed for each answer presented challenges in JavaScript’s async behavior.
+Cross-Browser Compatibility:

+Ensuring the app’s interface functioned consistently across different browsers (Chrome, Firefox, Safari) required extra testing and adjustments for CSS and JavaScript compatibility.
+Mobile Responsiveness:

+Ensuring the app worked seamlessly across different screen sizes was time-consuming, particularly ensuring mobile views retained functionality without compromising on user experience.
 Home Page